MageMCU/Numerics/README.md

 **Visual Studio Code** is a streamlined code editor and it runs on macOS, Linux, and Windows.
 The best thing about VSCode is that it's free.

-## In Development

-The Numerics project is active.

 ## Issues

 20220927 Tuesday - PlayformIO Arduino.h Libraries - Could not compile templated classes that ought to be dependent on each other.
 Actually Numerics will have many classes dependent on one another for access...

-- Point3f - removed temporarily until programmer, that's me, can learn the most efficient way in having multiple classes working together...
+- Point3f - removed temporarily until programmer, that's me, can learn the most efficient way in getting multiple classes working together...
 - Vector3f - uploaded new code additions...

+## In Development

+The Numerics project is active.